nix-community/flakelight/README.md

 - Handles generating per-system attributes
 - Extensible using the module system
 - Given package definitions, generates package and overlay outputs
+- Automatically import attributes from nix files in a directory (default `./nix`)
 - Builds formatter outputs that can format multiple file types
 - Provides outputs/perSystem options for easy migration